corsairmarks/combined_silfae_revisited/mod/README.md

 I was inspired to extend the original mod when I saw [Endugu](https://steamcommunity.com/profiles/76561198037630876/myworkshopfiles/)'s [expansion](https://steamcommunity.com/sharedfiles/filedetails/?id=1584824947) of [Silfae](https://steamcommunity.com/profiles/76561198021525667/myworkshopfiles/)'s [Animated Xirmian Portraits](https://steamcommunity.com/workshop/filedetails/?id=881118424).
 Modular mods that require downloading the original mod(s) help give credit where credit is due.

 An extra special thanks to Silfae for creating and sharing so many detailed, animated portraits for the community.

+# TODO quarian_female_01_portrait.mesh has en error on line 252 that references human_female_clothes_governer.dds - should be quarian_female_clothes_governer.dds
+# Need to export from PDX format to use Blender https://github.com/ross-g/io_pdx_mesh